 An initial controlled substance screen will be conducted on each specimen.
 For those specimens that are positive, a confirmatory Gas Chromatography/Mass Spectrometry (GC/MS) test will be performed.
-The test will be considered positive if the controlled substance levels present are above the minimum thresholds established in the DOT guide-lines.
+The test will be considered positive if the controlled substance levels present are above the minimum thresholds established in the DOT guidelines.

 Tests for alcohol concentration will be conducted utilizing an approved Evidential Breath Testing device (EBT) operated by a trained Breath Alcohol Technician (BAT).
 If the initial test indicated an alcohol concentration of 0.02 or greater, a confirmation test will be performed to confirm the result of the initial test.
-A safety-sensitive employee who has a confirmed alcohol concentration of 0.02, but less than 0.04 will be removed from his/her position for at least twenty-four (24) hours unless a retest results in an alcohol concentration of 0.02 or greater will be considered a positive alcohol test and in violation of DOT guidelines and this policy.
+A safety-sensitive employee who has a confirmed alcohol concentration of 0.02, but less than 0.04 will be removed from their position for at least twenty-four (24) hours unless a retest results in an alcohol concentration of 0.02 or less.
+An alcohol concentration of 0.04 or greater will be considered a positive alcohol test and in violation of DOT guidelines and this policy.

-Any employee who has a confirmed positive controlled substance or alcohol test will be removed from his/her position, informed of educational and rehabilitation programs available, and evaluated by an SAP.
+Any employee who has a confirmed positive controlled substance or alcohol test will be removed from their position, informed of educational and rehabilitation programs available, and evaluated by an SAP.